Some Senate Republicans look for ways the federal government can play a bigger role in coronavirus testing

 Led by Sens.
 Lamar Alexander (R-Tenn.) and Roy Blunt (R-Mo.), Senate Republicans have largely envisioned the federal government taking a lead role in experimenting with diagnostic and serological tests for the coronavirus, even if some of the ideas ultimately fail — the thinking being that the government can take chances that perhaps the private sector cannot.

 “We’re encouraging some risk-taking here,” Blunt said in an interview Tuesday.
-There is about $1 billion allocated for that effort in the a $484 billion economic stimulus agreement cleared the Senate on Tuesday afternoon.
+There is about $1 billion allocated for that effort in the a $484 billion economic stimulus agreement that cleared the Senate on Tuesday afternoon.

 Sen. Bill Cassidy (R-La.), has proposed a centralized immunity registry that would track who would be protected from infecting others with the coronavirus, modeling it on existing systems for other diseases that record who has been vaccinated.
 The new agreement gives the Centers for Disease Control and Prevention $1 billion to be used in part for surveillance to determine who is infected.

-“If we are going to be able to figure out how to open up the economy again and prior to having at least a vaccine, then we’ve got to figure out who has the virus and who doesn’t,” said Senate Majority Whip John Thune (R-S.D.).
+“If we are going to be able to figure out how to open up the economy again, and prior to having at least a vaccine, then we’ve got to figure out who has the virus and who doesn’t,” said Senate Majority Whip John Thune (R-S.D.).

 Senate Republicans remain united in agreement with the president that the administration of coronavirus tests should be left to state and local public health agencies.

-“I really believe … the more local something is, they probably can do a better job,” said Sen. Rick Scott (R-Fla.), who ran a private for-profit health care company before his time in public office.
+“I really believe . . . the more local something is, they probably can do a better job,” said Sen. Rick Scott (R-Fla.), who ran a private for-profit health-care company before his time in public office.
 “The feds can fund things, but not run things well.”

-Disputes over how to efficiently run testing was one of the remaining hurdles resolved in a $484 billion economic stimulus agreement finalized Tuesday that would also replenish a new small-business lending program whose funds ran dry last week.
+The dispute over how to efficiently run testing was one of the remaining hurdles resolved in a $484 billion economic stimulus agreement finalized Tuesday, which would also replenish a new small-business lending program whose funds ran dry last week.
 In addition to more money for testing, Democrats insisted on a new reporting regimen that Senate Minority Leader Charles E. Schumer (D-N.Y.) touted as a key win.

 During the negotiations, the White House — which wanted to delegate more responsibility to the states — and Republican negotiators were concerned Democrats were trying to craft a reporting system that would more easily pin the blame on the Trump administration for any shortfalls, according to GOP senators and aides who spoke on the condition of anonymity to describe the private talks.